ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 (Note to instructors: The heroku create and heroku logs commands are provided by the "Heroku toolbelt", and it was installed especially for SPIS.
 It requires installation of Ruby, then it is a simple download.)

-Let's try this now with the webapp you created with the conversions. cd into your lab 7 directory.
+**Let's try this now with the webapp you created with the conversions. cd into your lab 8 part 1 and part 2 named "web-app-intro" directory.**

 First, to deploy on Heroku, we need to create two extra files.
 We need a file called Procfile in our git repo.
 This file tells Heroku what to do with our github repo when we push it to github.
 It should contain the following: